 If your request contains a variety of records from multiple departments, please select which departments you believe will have records, or “Unknown/I don’t know”.
 The Public Records Officer will help to determine which departments need to receive the request.

-The processing of your request or official response to your request may take up to five (5) business days.
+The processing of your request or official response to your request may take up to 5 business days.
 If your request is not complicated and records are readily available, it may be processed at the time it is received.

 If records contain information that may affect others and may be exempt from disclosure, the District may send a notice to those parties informing them of the request prior to providing the records to the requestor.